Massive effort to get Los Angeles homeless into hotels - KVIA

 The estimated cost to secure 15,000 hotel rooms and staff the facilities for three months is about $195 million, said Phil Ansell, director of the county’s Homeless Initiative.
 Of that, $118.5 million will pay for the leases and the balance will cover operations, he said Tuesday.

 Under the agreement announced by Newsom, the Federal Emergency Management Agency will pay for 75% of the leasing cost.
-The state is kicking in $800 million in emergency funds to counties.
+The state is providing $800 million in emergency funds to counties.

 Newsom said as of Tuesday, more than 7,640 rooms had been secured across the state and local officials were working to bring people in “on a daily basis, on an hourly basis.”